-Tolerance to and withdrawal from tramadol are common signs that someone has a Tramadol dependence.
+Tolerance to and withdrawal from Tramadol are common signs that someone has a Tramadol dependence.
 They may also show signs of a Tramadol addiction, a chronic, neurobiological disease with genetic, psychosocial, and environmental factors, all of which influence how it develops.
-Other signs of an addiction include frequent cravings, relationship problems caused by drug use, and uncontrollable use of tramadol.
+Other signs of an addiction include frequent cravings, relationship problems caused by drug use, and uncontrollable use of Tramadol

 I remember waking up in the mornings with anxiety or heartache that I couldn’t live without my drugs.
 On days when I didn’t have them, I was almost relieved.
 I felt like, ‘Okay, I don’t have any.
 I’ll start today.’
 That lasted as long as it took to find more.

-Tramadol most often comes in 50 mg tablets and is taken orally.
+Tramadol most often comes in 50mg, 100mg, 150mg, 200mg, and 300mg tablets and is taken orally.
 Tramadol should never be taken in combination with other Opioids.
-Brand names of tramadol include:
+Brand names of Tramadol include:

 - Ultram ER

-Tramadol works by binding to opioid receptors in the brain, which relieves pain.
-Although it is effective at treating mild to moderate acute or chronic pain, Tramadol is one of the least potent painkillers available.
-However, tramadol can still be addictive, especially when taken for a long period of time or when taken in larger doses than prescribed.
+Tramadol works by binding to Opioid receptors in the brain, which relieves pain.
+Although it is effective at treating mild to moderate acute or chronic pain, Tramadol is one of the least potent Painkillers available.
+However, Tramadol can still be addictive, especially when taken for a long period of time or when taken in larger doses than prescribed.

 Tramadol is abused for its calming and euphoric effects.
-People who abuse tramadol usually feel relaxed and happy.
+People who abuse Tramadol usually feel relaxed and happy.
 People with severe pain may also take higher doses of the drug, which puts them at higher risks of serious side effects, including seizures and respiratory depression.

-As a central nervous system (CNS) depressant, tramadol slows down lung and heart function.
+As a Central Nervous System (CNS) Depressant, Tramadol slows down lung and heart function.
 Those who take very large doses of Tramadol (much higher than what would be prescribed) can stop breathing altogether and may experience a fatal overdose.
-Symptoms of tramadol overdose can include:
+Symptoms of Tramadol overdose can include: